 What are the next steps in the feasibility study?

-A report will go to Council in mid 2021 presenting the outcomes of the community consultation on the Discussion Paper, including a Consultation Report.
+A report will go to Council on 14 December 2021 presenting the outcomes of the community consultation on the Discussion Paper, including a Consultation Report.
 The Discussion Paper, Engagement Report and Consultation Report will inform the final recommendations made in the report to Council in relation to the provision for and management of mountain biking trails in Council’s natural reserves.

 This is a huge expenditure of council funds, employing Otium "Otium Planning Group provides consultancy services in planning, facility development, management and funding for the sport, recreation and leisure industries"(from their website, NOTE 'industries'and a group called World Trails whose business is building trails!
 Seems a rather biased choice to write a discussion paper...why was there no COSS or environment protection business included in the development of the discussion paper?